 Data missing on Cloud Extraction could occur when:

-1. Tasks executed with cloud extraction are split-table and working too fast hence some elements may skip.
+1. Tasks are splittable and working too fast hence some data got skipped

-Tasks with "Fixed List", "List of URLs" and "Text List" loop mode are split-table.
+Tasks with "Fixed List," "List of URLs," and "Text List" loop mode are splittable in Octoparse.
 The main tasks will be split into sub-tasks executed with multiple cloud servers simultaneously.
-So in this case, every step of the task will work very fast hence some pages may not be loaded completely before moving to the next step.
+So, in this case, every step of the task will work very fast; hence some pages may not be loaded completely before moving to the next step.

-- To ensure the web page to be loaded completely in the cloud, you could try to
+To ensure the web page is loaded completely in the Cloud:

-Firstly, you click the 'Extract Data' step.
-Secondly, fill the element with an XPath and change “Wait before action” to "30s".
+- Fill the element with a Matching XPath and change "Wait before action" to "30s".

 - Test the task with local extraction.
 If there's no data missing as it does on the cloud extraction, then the website is most likely multi-regional.
 In this case, as the targeted content can only be found when opening the website with your own IP, we suggest you Local Extraction to get the data instead.

 - Extract the outer HTML of the whole page.
 By checking the extracted HTML, you could find what has caused the data missing by the prompt in the source code, like "Access denied."